Handssoap/Fitness-App/doc/sprint0/PB.md

     - User can compare recent and past sessions for improvement tracking.

 ## User Story 4:
-- **As a personal trainer**, I want to create and manage challenges for my clients, so that I can keep them engaged and motivated throughout their fitness journey.
+- **As a user recovering from an injury**, I want to log low-impact exercises with modifications, so that I can track my rehabilitation progress without risking further injury.
   - **Acceptance Criteria**:
-    - Trainer can set up custom challenges (e.g., steps or workout goals).
+    - User can select low-impact exercise options with modification suggestions.
-    - App tracks client progress and displays a leaderboard.
+    - User can log exercise duration and pain level.
-    - Trainer can monitor individual client achievements within each challenge.
+    - App provides visual recovery tracking over time.